Gyansahu123/PlacementNow-Website/README.md

 # PlacementNow-Website

-#  PlacementNow – Campus Placement Management System
+#  PlacementNow – Campus Placement Website

 [![GitHub Repo](https://github.com/Gyansahu123/PlacementNow-Website.git)

 **PlacementNow** is a fully functional, database-driven web application developed using **Python Django** as a part of my **Minor Project**.
-It simulates a modern-day **Campus Placement Portal** where both **students and companies** can register, log in, and manage placement-related activities.
+It simulates a modern-day **Campus Placement Portal** where both **students and companies** can register, login, and manage placement-related activities.

 ---